Samaritan’s Purse President Franklin Graham addresses Operation Christmas Child volunteers and staff in Dallas, TexasYou Can Still Pack a Shoebox

 “God Called Me Back”

-Don Hoggard attended today’s event with a group from his church in Colerain, North Carolina.
+Don Hoggard attended the Charlotte event with a group from his church in Colerain, North Carolina.
 This is Don’s first year and the group’s second volunteering at the processing center.
 Don has enjoyed packing shoebox gifts because it’s about “spreading the Gospel.”

 Don’s church, Elm Grove, has packed shoeboxes for a number of years, but Don only recently got involved.
 Although Don grew up in church, he had walked away from God.